tanyaweaver/python-dev-accelerator/source/lectures/day11/scraping.rst

 Going Farther
 =============

+.. rst-class:: left

 Okay, so that's the basics.
-For your assignment, take this and build a list of apartment listings using Craigslist.
+For your assignment you'll take this a step farther and build a list of apartment listings using Craigslist.